codacy/docs/docs/organizations/managing-security-and-risk.md

 !!! important
     To automatically open and close items, Codacy must detect when the vulnerabilities are introduced and fixed.
 The detection logic is platform-dependent and is described below.

-Codacy automatically opens a security item whenever one of the configured source platforms detects a security vulnerability:
+Codacy automatically opens a security item whenever one of the configured source platforms detects a security vulnerability.

 The importance of the vulnerability defines the [priority of the item](#item-priorities-and-deadlines).
 In turn, the priority of the item defines a deadline to fix the vulnerability.